cjustinobi/witnet-oracle/README.md

 - [Hardhat](https://hardhat.org/) - For compiling and deploying the smart contract
 - [Alfajores Testnet Account](https://developers.celo.org/3-simple-steps-to-connect-your-metamask-wallet-to-celo-732d4a139587) - Required to connect to the dApp and make test transactions.
 - [Node.js](https://nodejs.org/en/) - From V12. or higher
-- [Pinata Account](https://www.pinata.cloud/) - You need to have an account with Pinata to enable you store files in a decentralized manner

 ### Installation
 run `npm install`